Northeast monsoon affecting Northern Luzon: PAGASA

 Flash floods or landslides due to moderate to at times heavy rains are possible.

-Ilocos Region, meanwhile, will have partly cloudy to cloudy skies with light rains.
+Meanwhile, the Cordillera Administrative Region and the rest of Cagayan Valley will have cloudy skies with rains.